HSF/prmon/README.md

 In the `json-summmary` file values for the maximum and average statistics are given in JSON format.
 This file is rewritten every `interval` seconds with the current summary values.
+Use the `--units` option to see exactly which units are used for each metric (the value of `1` for a unit means it is a pure number).

 Monitoring of CPU, I/O and memory is reliably accurate, at least to within the sampling time.
 Monitoring of network I/O is **not reliable** unless the